Narayana-Royal/EDA/README.md

 > Importing the necessary libraries to perform dataset operations which are numpy,pandas,matplotlib,seaborn

-> Reading the data of both train.csv and test.csv files using pandas read method
+> Reading the data of both train.csv and test.csv files using PANDAS READ method

-> checking the general information of data by using methods called info(),describe()
+> checking the general information of data by using methods called INFO(),DESCRIBE()

-> Dropping the unnecessary column by drop method
+> Dropping the unnecessary column by DROP method

-> Changing categorical values of each column to numerical by mapping function
+> Changing categorical values of each column to numerical by MAPping function

-> Filling the missing values by using mode statistical operation(which is efficient one !)
+> Filling the missing values by using MODE statistical operation(which is efficient one !)

-> Changing all column datatypes to int using astype() method
+> Changing all column datatypes to int using ASTYPE() method

-> Visualising the cleaned data by using seaborn library and plotting the graphs (i.e barplot) and extracting the insight (as in our dataset it shows product_category1 has high number of purchases.
+> Visualising the cleaned data by using seaborn library and plotting the graphs (i.e BARPLOT) and extracting the insight (as in our dataset it shows PRODUCT_CATEGORY1 has high number of purchases.
 This can be seen by using graphs)

-> Scaling the features into train and test .
+> Scaling the features into train and test.
 Approach used here is that the rows(null values of target column)  are splitted into test data.

-> Now it is ready to train the model after using train_test_split fucntion from sklearn
+> Now it is ready to train the model after using TRAIN_TEST_SPLIT function from sklearn